anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-preference/README.md

 # anyscale job submit -f configs/jobs/70b_judge/generate_summaries_train_job.yaml
 ```

-💡 INSIGHT: If your job is unable to acquire the specified resources, it might indicate a lack of availability of GPUs.
+💡 INSIGHT: Feel free to modify the `concurrency` argument to increase throughput and reduce overall time taken for job.
+Note that for high values the job might not acquire the specified resources and this indicates a lack of availability of GPUs.
 Try decreasing the `concurrency` argument for reference model or the judge.

 🔄 REPLACE the below S3 URI with the link to the generated summaries from the job.
 You can optionally skip the previous with the example dataset below.